pateskinasy/pateskinasy.github.io/_posts/2018-03-09-its-time-for-own-blog.md

 featured: false
 ---

-It is time for my own blog.
-So here comes a Hello world
+It is time for my own blog, so here comes a 'Hello world'.

-## Next is to feed the habit
+# Next: Feed the habit

-Probably the biggest challenge next is to feed the writing habit.
+Probably the next biggest challenge will be to feed the writing habit.